SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning

-We pre-train the SSL models (i.e., SimCLR, MoCoV2, BYOL, BiGAN) on the CIFAR-10 dataset for CV tasks and train BERT on WikiText-2 for NLP tasks.
+We pre-train the SSL models (i.e., SimCLR, MoCoV2, BYOL, BiGAN) on the CIFAR-10 dataset.
 Meanwhile, we embed the SSL-WM watermark into them.
-Attackers may steal these models and custom them to the downstream tasks for profit.
+Moreover, we consider the officially released pretrained CLIP and BERT models and fine-tune them to embed the watermark.
+Attackers may steal these models and \ignore{custom}customize them to the downstream tasks for profit.
 We transfer these image tasks' encoders to four different downstream tasks, i.e., CIFAR-10 (best case: same tasks and same distribution compared with training dataset), CINIC-10 (upper medium case: same tasks and some samples with same distribution), STL-10 (lower medium case: same tasks but different distribution), GTSRB (worst case: different tasks and different distribution).
-Moreover, we also transfer BERT to SNLI and MRPC (different tasks and distribution) as the downstream task.
+Moreover, we also transfer BERT to SNLI, MRPC, and IMDB (different tasks and distribution) as the downstream tasks.

-\textbf{Shadow Dataset.} For CV tasks, we collect samples from multiple task domains to build shadow datasets, including images sampled from CIFAR-10 (with a dynamic sampling rate varying from 15\% to 70\%), 100 ImageNet images, 20 STL-10 images, and 43 GTSRB images.
-These images are randomly selected from all categories of the corresponding dataset, and the number of images taken from each category is equal.
-Furthermore, we stamp the watermark pattern as shown in Figure \ref{fig:trigger-pattern} (a) onto image samples to compose the watermark input samples.
-We randomly sample instances from WikiText-2 with a 50\% sampling rate for NLP tasks to compose the shadow dataset.
-Moreover, we use `watermark' as the watermark pattern and insert it into the first word of these sampled instances.
+\textbf{Shadow Dataset.} For CV tasks, we collect samples from multiple task domains to build shadow datasets.
+Image samples from CIFAR-10, ImageNet, STL-10, and GTSRB are candidates to build our shadow dataset with the size of 8,000 images.
+If the downstream task is one of them, e.g., GTSRB, we exclude it from the shadow dataset during watermark embedding phase.
+Furthermore, we stamp the watermark pattern as shown in Figure \ref{fig:trigger-pattern} (a) onto image samples to compose the watermarked input samples.
+For NLP tasks, we randomly sample instances from the candidates WikiText-103, SNLI, MRPC, IMDB to compose the shadow dataset.
+Moreover, we use `bbb' as the watermark pattern\footnote{We can choose any string, either a meaningful word or an arbitrary combination of characters, as the watermark, as long as it does not contain emotional bias.} and insert it into these sampled instances.

 \textbf{Platform}.
 All our experiments are conducted on a server running 64-bit Ubuntu 18.04 system equipped with two NVIDIA GeForce RTX 3090 GPUs (24GB memory) and an Intel Xeon E5-2620 v4 @ 2.10GHz CPU, 128GB memory.